 Receive Your Dental Implants at Stubbs Family Dentistry

-Dr. Michael Flynn has taken numerous workshops and courses, both domestically and abroad, to further his knowledge of dental implants.
-Dr. Flynn has helped many patients recover from tooth loss and enjoy a life with a healthy set of teeth.
+Dr. Stubbs has taken numerous workshops and courses, both domestically and abroad, to further his knowledge of dental implants.
+Dr. Stubbs has helped many patients recover from tooth loss and enjoy a life with a healthy set of teeth.
 Schedule a consultation for dental implants at Stubbs Family Dentistry in West Allis, WI by calling 414-541-8250.